Cormorant indices for England

 Official Statistic description

-- Cormorant indices up to the year 2021/22 are being released early as provisional to enable their use for operational purposes before the main WeBS Official Statistics release in Spring 2023.
-These provisional indices are based on the vast majority of England Cormorant data that are expected to be included in the subsequent WeBS Official Statistics release, and are therefore expected to be a good indication of the the final results.
+- Cormorant indices up to the year 2022/23 are being released early as provisional to enable their use for operational purposes before the main WeBS Official Statistics release in Spring 2024.
+These provisional indices are based on the vast majority of England Cormorant data that are expected to be included in the subsequent WeBS Official Statistics release, and are therefore expected to be a good indication of the final results.

 - Technical details of the WeBS method are set out in a separate document available on the BTO website

-- The Wetland Bird Survey (WeBS) is a partnership jointly funded by the British Trust for Ornithology (BTO), Royal Society for the Protection of Birds (RSPB) and JNCC, with fieldwork conducted by volunteers and previous support from the Wildfowl and Wetlands Trust (WWT).
+- The Wetland Bird Survey (WeBS) is a partnership jointly funded by the British Trust for Ornithology (BTO), Royal Society for the Protection of Birds (RSPB) and JNCC, with fieldwork conducted by volunteers.

 Scope of statistics